codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Thus, the action generator cannot *ensure* that actions in test cases are valid; it can only skew the *distribution* of actions towards valid ones.
-This means there is no need for the action generator to *guarantee* that the actions it generates are valid; they will in any case have to pass the precondition to be included in a test case.
+This means there is no need for the action generator to guarantee that the actions it generates are valid; they will in any case have to pass the precondition before they are included in a test case.
 In fact, it is a little dangerous to define a generator so that *only* actions satisfying the precondition are generated, because we might later choose to weaken the precondition.
 If we do so, and forget to change the generator too, then we might end up with less thorough testing than we expect.
-Rather than generate guesses as we did above, it would be better to define
+So rather than generate guesses as we did above, it would be better to define

  .. code-block:: haskell